Individual Coaching

 I do ask clients to sign an agreement to coach for 6 months, however there is no penalty for ending the coaching relationship early.
 All I ask is that we meet one final time to formally close the coaching relationships.

 When I started my business, I actually focused on serving white clients!
 However, this took a significant emotional and energetic toll on me.
-After a lot of reflection, I realized that the clients that brought me the most joy were BIPOC and so I decided to focus my energy on working with those most impacted by racism and white supremacy.
+After a lot of reflection, I realized that the clients that brought me the most joy were BIPOC and so I decided to focus my energy on working with those most impacted by systems of racial oppression.